 Humanity is more important and honest than objectivity for journalists.
 One of journalism’s favorite notions is that we don’t become part of the story.

 Does journalism need a new ideology? - What is the hallmark of good journalism?

 Objectivity is one of the key pillars of journalistic identity: it is one of the ways in which we identify ourselves as a profession.
-But for the past decade it has been subject to increasing criticism from those (and I include myself here) who suggest that sustaining the appearance of objectivity is unfeasible and unsustainable, and that transparency is a much more realistic aim .
+But for the past decade it has been subject to increasing criticism from those (and I include myself here) who suggest that sustaining the appearance of objectivity is unfeasible and unsustainable, and that transparency is a much more realistic aim.
 Questioning Journalistic Objectivity.
 Journalism, as we've known it, has been mourned deeply over the last few years.

 How do we know the truth?
 Well, I’m not a relativist on the subject.
+Public journalism problems.